 Source is Australia’s National Hydrological Modelling Platform, designed to simulate all aspects of water resource systems to support integrated planning, operations and governance from urban, catchment to river basin scales including human and ecological influences.

 For more information on Source please visit the eWater website.

-In line with the strategy Source hydrological models are under development.
-The Goulburn, Broken, Campaspe, Coliban and Loddon (GBCCL) daily Source model which covers Northern Victoria was identified as a priority due to the significance of the water resources, the location within the Murray Darling Basin and the complexity of the water sharing arrangements.
+In line with the strategy Source hydrological models are under development across the state to meet stakeholders’ on-going requirements.
+The daily time-step Goulburn, Broken, Campaspe, Coliban and Loddon (GBCCL) Source model which covers Northern Victoria has been identified as a priority due to the significance of the water resources, the location within the Murray Darling Basin and the complexity of the water sharing arrangements.